storaged-project/blivet-gui/CONTRIBUTING.md

       * `sudo make utils-test`
         * tests for the backend ("utils") part of blivet-gui
-        * these tests create virtual SCSI drives using the `targetcli` utility, it is neccessary to run these with root privilegies
+        * these tests create virtual SCSI drives using the `targetcli` utility, it is neccessary to run these with root privileges
   * `make check`
     * run static code checks (_pylint_, _pep8_ and _translation canary_)
     * it is possible to run these separately -- `make pep8`, `make pylint` or